Gravesend West Line: Passenger services

 In 1886 the service consisted of 14 trains in each direction on weekdays (a cheap rate was available for four of them) and 8 on Sundays.
 All services ran through from London, the journey time being around 70 minutes, the same time which the SER took to complete the journey via its North Kent Line.
 The London, Tilbury and Southend Railway ran a rather shorter service in 52 minutes by using a river crossing.
 It was from the West Street Pier that the ill-fated sailed on 3 September 1878.

 In 1916, at the height of the First World War, the Dutch Batavia Line introduced a steamer service from the West Street Pier to Rotterdam.
-A "Continental Express" boat train service from Victoria was laid on to connect with the steamers, and signs in Dutch began to appear at some intermediate stations; in Dutch, Gravesend West Street was "Heeren" and Rosherville "Gents".
+A "Continental Express" boat train service from London Victoria was laid on to connect with the steamers, and signs in Dutch began to appear at some intermediate stations; in Dutch, Gravesend West Street was "Heeren" and Rosherville "Gents".
 The Prince Consort of Holland was said to have occasionally used the service.

 Services on the line were later increased to 10 each way on weekdays, 12 on Saturdays and 6 on Sundays.
 This went up again following the 1923 grouping which saw the Southern Railway take over the line and laying on 12 services per day on weekdays.
 Five services ran from Swanley Junction, one from Bickley, one boat train at 17:45 from Victoria (with intermediate stops at Penge East, Beckenham Junction, Shortlands and Bromley South), four from Holborn Viaduct, one ordinary service from Victoria and one from Charing Cross via the Chislehurst loop.

 The closure of Rosherville Pleasure Gardens in 1910 meant that there was not enough traffic to sustain Rosherville which closed in 1933.
 The Batavia Line service ceased in 1939 following the outbreak of the Second World War and when it resumed its services after the war, it transferred its activities to Tilbury where there were better facilities.
 The wartime service of five trains each way (three in the morning, two in the evening) continued after the war.
 The Saturday service remained, however, strong at ten services each way, enabling Farningham Road residents subject to petrol rationing to reach Gravesend.
 During the late 1940s till 1966, General Steam Navigation ran pleasure trips from the West Street Pier, using a pleasure steamer called the "Royal Daffodil".
 In more recent years, White Horse Ferries operated services from the pier using trimarans.

 Passenger services were withdrawn from Monday 3 August 1953, the last train having run the previous Saturday.
 There were attempts during the 1960s to have services restored, notably by local authorities, but British Rail (BR) rejected these calls on the basis that it would mean electrifying the line and pointing out that it would be a longer and slower service to London than that provided by the North Kent Line.
 This argument did not take account of the fact that towns such as Bromley, Orpington and even Rochester have one route to Victoria and another to Charing Cross and Cannon Street.